PaulineAC/PaulineAC/README.md

 📫 How to reach me: https://www.linkedin.com/in/pauline-cuperus/<br />
 <br />
 On this page, I will share some projects that I have been working on:<br />
-~ Olympics: In this project, I explore data from all Olympic athletes since 1974 and create a Random Forest Classifier <br />
+- Olympics: In this project, I explore data from all Olympic athletes since 1974 and create a Random Forest Classifier <br />
   with 86% accuracy to classify whether athletes won a medal or not.<br />
+- Gym_Visitors: Here I make recommendations to a (fictional) gym holder on how to improve marketing/promotion strategies<br />
+  for their campus gym and on how staffing at this gym can be optimised.
+I do this by looking particularly busy periods<br />
+  throughout the day and year and use a K-Nearest Neighbors regressor (r-squared = .91) and a Random Forest Regressor <br />
+  (r-squared = .93) to predict the number of visitors at the gym at certain times (code to be added soon pending small<br />
+  changes).

 To be continued...